atticus-lv/RenderNode/docs/Intro.md

 RenderStackNode is an addon that provide users with node based, flexible rendering output workflow.
-It can be also use in look-dev or design.

-Actually it is a simple but node version of take system(for example in houdini) in principle.
+It can be also usein look-dev or design.<br>Actually it is a simple but node version of take system(for example in houdini) in principle.

 ## What can RSN do